 Dr. Kim enjoys helping those facing diverse challenges such as: anxiety and depression, trauma (including growing up in an abusive family), self-esteem, selective mutism, attachment issues, struggles with loss and grief, divorce, relationship issues, family conflict, and spiritual struggles related to mental health.
 Particularly, Dr. Kim has a special heart for 1.5 and 2nd generation Koreans and their parents who face difficulties related to the unique generational differences stemming both from language and cultural barriers.
 She provides therapy in English and Korean.

-Dr. Kim currently serves as the president of the Korean American Wellness Association (KAWA) in Chicago.
-KAWA is a non-profit organization, committed to promoting wellness of the Korean American community through increasing awareness of mental health issues, education, and bridging resources.
-If you want further information, please click the link below.
+Dr. Kim is also an active volunteer in the Korean community in Chicago.
+She regularly volunteers at Korean American Wellness Association (KAWA), a non-profit association, organized by mental health professionals and community experts to promote wellness of the Korean American community through increasing awareness of mental health issues, education, and bridging resources.

 Dr. Kim’s approach involves identifying and addressing the root causes of an individual’s concerns, rather than settling for temporary short-term solutions.
 She helps clients explore their experiences and relationships to uncover underlying patterns that contribute to their pain.
 In doing so, Dr. Kim believes that each will experience their authentic self.